microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 - *eventName*: The name of this business event
 - *appId*: The GUID of Business Central extension that implements this business event
 - *notificationUrl*: The URL to post notifications of this business event
-- *clientState*: The optional string associated with this business event subscription that can be used to validate any caller’s posting to the notification URL
+- *clientState*: The optional string associated with this business event subscription that can be used to validate any caller's posting to the notification URL

 Only Business Central users who have been assigned the *Ext.
 Events – Subscr* permissions set can subscribe to specific companies for their business events.
 Subscribers must have READ access to the *ExternalBusinessEventDefinition* table in subscribed companies.
 Additionally, they must have relevant access in the subscribed companies as defined by the optional *RequiredPermissions* attribute.